Estimating the potential for shared autonomous scooters: Discussion

-While our results show that self-repositioning shared personal mobility devices (SRSPMDs) offer a promising transportation concept for short trips and first- and last-mile segments of longer trips, there are several challenges for adoption.
-We have seen that a crucial parameter is $v_R$, the average speed SRSPMDs are able to achieve when repositioning themselves.
-While we used $v_R$ as a parameter in our models, in reality it will be determined by the ability of the vehicles to navigate in a complex environment.
-This way, operations can be severely affected if SRSPMDs have to share narrow sidewalks with pedestrians~\cite{Yang2017,Luo2018,Aziz2018,Luo2019}.
+While in the current work, we used the $v_R$ reposition speed as a parameter, in reality it will be determined by the ability of the vehicles to navigate in a complex environment.
+This way, operations can be severely affected if SRSPMDs have to share narrow sidewalks with pedestrians~\cite{Yang2017,Aziz2018,Luo2019}.
 Differences between the oracle and online models presented in the current work also highlight the need for \emph{predictive} repositioning instead of \emph{reactive} fleet management, especially in areas where repositioning speed remains slow.
-Being able to ensure a high availability of vehicles would position SRSPMDs as a primary mode of transportation for short trips instead of the mainly opportunistic use currently typcial of shared bikes and scooters.

-In the current work, we mainly focused on the operational efficiency aspects of the average relocation speed and the main reason for path upgrades was to allow vehicles to travel faster.
 At the same time, more infrastructure will be also needed to avoid conflicts among pedestrians, SRSPMDs, and cyclists.
-An important future direction needs to assess interactions between SRSPMDs, pedestrians, other PMD users, cyclists and even traditional and autonomous cars to determine the best road, sidewalk and path design to achieve this goal, while allowing ideal flow of people and efficient relocation of SRSPMDs.
+Future research should focus on the design for sidewalks, paths and crossings to minimize such conflict and ensure safety for all transportation modes.
 This will require extending the limited research on cyclist behavior and maneuvering~\cite{Chen2018,Mohammed2019} for the case of human-driven and self-repositioning scooters.
-Well-designed sidewalks and PMD paths will be essential for SRSPMDs to gain acceptance.